Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

 - The provisioning tool doesn't seem to be working?

 > Make sure MPLAB X is **NOT** open while running the provisioning tool.

+- The `pyazureutils` utility can't be found when I invoke it?

+> Make sure the path to the util is added to your `PATH` environment variable.
+[Link here for Windows instructions](https://docs.microsoft.com/previous-versions/office/developer/sharepoint-2010).